 - 4.2.1 In India, the importance of data collection, both for regulatory surveillance and market dissemination, is well-acknowledged, as the trade reporting systems for government securities transactions (both outright and repo) have been in place since 2002, followed by reporting platforms for Interest Rate Derivatives (2007), corporate bonds (2008) and CDs and CPs (2010).
 Keeping in view the criticality of data dissemination, both for the market participants as well as regulators, and in line with the international developments in this regard, following is recommended: - a.
-A centralised CDS trade repository with reporting platform may be set up for transactions in CDS and it may be made mandatory for all CDS market-makers to report their CDS trades on the reporting platform within 30 minutes from the deal time. - b.
-The reporting platform may collect and make available data to the regulators for surveillance and regulatory purposes and also publish, for market information, relevant price and volume data on CDS activities such as notional and gross market values for CDS reference entities broken down by maturity, ratings etc., gross and net market values of CDS contracts and concentration level for major counterparties. - 4.2.2 The proposed centralised CDS trade repository shall have a robust infrastructure that provides market participants with a wide range of automated operational capabilities.
-The services that may be offered by the repository are detailed as under: - 4.2.2.1 Trade Information Repository The Repository must maintain centralised electronic database for all CDS contracts outstanding in the marketplace.
+A centralised CDS trade repository with reporting platform may be set up for transactions in CDS and it may be made mandatory for all CDS market-makers to report their CDS trades on the reporting platform within 30 minutes from the deal time.
+Users shall also report their CDS trades on the reporting platform to ensure confirmation of trades. - b.
+The reporting platform may collect and make available data to the regulators for surveillance and regulatory purposes and also publish, for market information, relevant price and volume data on CDS activities such as notional and gross market values for CDS reference entities broken down by maturity, ratings etc., gross and net market values of CDS contracts and concentration level for major counterparties.
+An indicative trade reporting format is given in Annex IV.

+4.2.2 The proposed centralised CDS trade repository shall have a robust infrastructure that provides market participants with a wide range of automated operational capabilities.
+The services that may be offered by the repository are detailed as under:

+4.2.2.1 Trade Information Repository - The Repository must maintain centralised electronic database for all CDS contracts outstanding in the marketplace.
 The Repository must also maintain comprehensive database for the most current CDS contract details.
 The repository needs to store key information on market participants' positions and help regulators and market participants gain a clear and complete snapshot of the market's overall risk exposure to CDS.
 The repository may provide weekly/fortnightly/monthly reports on its website, on current and historical data on the notional amounts of contracts outstanding and contract turnover and various other reports to the regulators.